 Handy Heroes Therapy Camp uses research-proven and innovative approaches of combining constraint-induced movement therapy (preventing the use of the strong arm/hand in a splint) and bi-manual therapy (guided and intensive use of both hands).
 Each day of the camp has a fun and exciting theme, for example: Star Wars Day, Batman Day, and Rock Star Day.
 Child-friendly activities that include obstacle courses, games, arts and crafts, music therapy and pet therapy are designed to enhance the function of the child’s weaker hand – the “Handy Hero Hand” – to be best helping hand it can be.
 Handy Heroes Therapy Camp provides psychological and social benefits in addition to physical benefits – creating a sense of acceptance, unity, and empowerment that are priceless for the campers and their families.

-Cost: $995 (Financial assistance may be available for eligible campers.
-Please inquire at the email address below.)
+- In-person Cost: $1050 (Financial assistance may be available for eligible campers)

 For children 6 to 12 years of age.
 Children with hemiparesis or weakness in one arm/hand: Cerebral Palsy, Brachial Plexus Birth Injury, Stroke